The Naples travel guide is your Naples sightseeing resource. Naples is located in the Campania region.

-A church located at the precise geographic center of the historic center of the ancient Greek-Roman city, San Lorenzo Maggiore at the intersection of via San Gregorio Armeno and via dei Tribunali.
+San Lorenzo Maggiore doesn’t look like much from its exterior.
+But this church is located at the precise geographic center of the historic center of the ancient Greek-Roman city, Neapolis.
+Today the location is at the intersection of Via San Gregorio Armeno and via dei Tribunali.

-San Lorenzo is a church and monastery.
 The museum takes up the three floors above the courtyard and is given over to the entire history of the area that centers on San Lorenzo, beginning with classical archaeology and progressing to a chart display of historical shipping routes from Naples throughout Magna Grecia and the Roman Empire.